learn-co-curriculum/dsc-measures-of-dispersion/README.md

 ## Absolute Deviation

-**Absolute Deviation** is the simplest way of calculating the dispersion of a dataset.
+**Absolute Deviation** is the simplest way of calculating the dispersion of a data set.
 It is calculated by taking a value from the data set and subtracting the mean of the data set.
 This helps to identify the "distance" between a given value and the mean.
 In other words, how much a value *deviates* from the mean.

 > $\left|x_i - \bar{x}\right|$